 The plant outputs gold 'dore' bars (containing about 60% gold and 30% silver) which are then shipped by secure transport to a gold bullion refiner where the gold and silver are refined and the mine paid for these valuable metals.

 Overall Plant Insfrastructure

-The CIL plant is fully equipped with crushing and grinding circuits, gravity circuit for coarse gold, gold absorption and desorption leach circuits, electrowinning and gold pouring facilities.
+The CIL plant is fully equipped with crushing and grinding circuits, small gravity circuit for coarse gold, gold absorption and desorption leach circuits, electrowinning and gold pouring facilities.
 The plant has operated efficiently, recovering around 97% of the gold from the ore.